Khargram Assembly constituency

-Khargram is an assembly constituency in Murshidabad district in the Indian state of West Bengal.
+Khargram Assembly constituency is an assembly constituency in Murshidabad district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 66 Khargram Assembly constituency (SC) covers Khargram community development block, and Kalyanpur I and Kalyanpur II gram panchayats Burwan community development block.

-Khargram Assembly constituency is part of No. 9 Jangipur (Lok Sabha constituency).
+Khargram Assembly constituency is part of No. 9 Jangipur Lok Sabha constituency.